yusufbarisk/ouch-client/README.md

 TODO

 make a synced queue where orders get deleted only when the ACK has arrived could make it persistent over time idk.

+Obviously the current prefill data etc are held in memory.
+On more established use cases a local db would be much more preferable.